MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_05_goals_and_scorecard.md

 In this exercise, Reed Flores – IT Admin for Wide World Importers will configure integration with Microsoft Teams for Microsoft Sustainability Manager.
 Microsoft Teams offers several features useful for organizations.
 By integrating Microsoft Cloud for Sustainability with Microsoft Teams, you can improve the collaboration between your sustainability team and improve the performance of your carbon reduction goals.
 You can quickly collaborate with colleagues utilizing Microsoft Teams Chat embedded in Dynamics 365.

 >[!NOTE] **Note**: The following task, **Enable enhanced Teams Integration and Turn on Microsoft Teams chats inside Dynamics 365**” requires Global Administrator rights in your tenant.
-For simplicity and security reasons, we have already completed this task in the instructor lead lab environments.
-We have included the instructions for you for posterity.
-Please continue to **Task 2: Add Link chats to Dynamics 365 records**.

-### Task 1: (**ONLY FOR REFERENCE, NOT TO BE PERFORMED AS PART OF THE LAB**) Enable enhanced Teams Integration and Turn on Microsoft Teams chats inside Dynamics 365
+### Task 1: Enable enhanced Teams Integration and Turn on Microsoft Teams chats inside Dynamics 365

 By default, the Basic and Enhanced Microsoft Teams integration is disabled in Microsoft Sustainability Manager.
 In this Task, Reed will enable Microsoft Teams in Dynamics 365.